 Vulnerabilities in WordPress Plugins: A Terrifying Trend

 Every third site on the Internet works using WordPress, and this number is constantly growing.
 This popularity is based on the fact that WordPress is a very convenient content management system.
-That has a lot of plugins and its core engine gets constantly updated in terms of cybersecurity.
-In today’s article, we’ll share the terrifying trend or WordPress plugins vulnerabilities and explain how to protect your site from those problems.
+That has a lot of plugins, and its core engine is constantly updated in terms of cybersecurity.
+In today’s article, we’ll share the terrifying trend of WordPress plugins vulnerabilities and security issues risk & explain how to protect your site from those problems.

 About 80% of CMS attacks are aimed at WordPress.
-Hackers believe that once they gain control over one site, they can get control over a large number of sites in the same way.
+Hackers believe that once they gain control over one site, they can get control over many sites in the same way.
 And this is quite logical.
 WordPress is present in 500 million sites.

 Vulnerabilities in WordPress Plugins

 Hackers use bots that crawl WordPress sites with ready-made hacking tools.
-If you do not have solid protection, then it is only a matter of time before such one bot or another comes to your site and hacks it using the list of known vulnerabilities.
+If you do not have solid protection, it is only a matter of time before one bot or another comes to your site and hacks it using the list of known vulnerabilities.
 In addition, if your site is of interest to a specific hacker, he will come and try to hack it manually.
-To protect against manual attacks, you will need more advanced methods of protection.
+To protect against manual attacks, you will need more advanced protection methods.

-Website security is an important basis for any website.
-And if the WordPress core engine is well protected this does not apply to myriads of thirds party plugins.
-Vulnerable plugins can be used for relatively not very harmful adware activities like Yahoo redirect but most such attacks lead to complete overtaking of your website.
+Website security is an essential basis for any website.
+And if the WordPress core engine is well protected, this does not apply to myriads of third-party plugins.
+Vulnerable plugins can be used for relatively harmless adware activities like Yahoo redirects, but most such attacks completely overtake your website.

 Security researchers from Wordfence.com have identified several dangerous vulnerabilities in five plugins for the WordPress web content management system, totaling more than a million installations.

-This plugin has more than 700,000 installs.
+This plugin has more than +1 million installs.
 The problem is assigned a hazard level of 9 out of 10 (CVSS).
-The vulnerability allows an authenticated user with subscriber rights to delete or hide (change the status to an unpublished draft) any page of the site, as well as to substitute its content on the pages with vulnerabilities in WordPress plugins.
-Fixing the vulnerability in Release 1.8.3.
+The vulnerability allows an authenticated user with subscriber rights to delete or hide (change the status to an unpublished draft) any site page, as well as to substitute its content on the pages with vulnerabilities in WordPress plugins.
+We are fixing the vulnerability in Release 1.8.3.

 WordPress Plugins Vulnerabilities: ThemeGrill Demo Importer plugin